 Because of the broad science goals of the mission, and the wide variety of radar modes that could be employed over any given area, there is a great potential for complexity in the observation plan.
 The NISAR science team asked users in each of the three main disciplines that NISAR serves — solid Earth, cryosphere and ecosystems — to create a set of geographic science targets and observational radar modes to optimize their science.
 The science team then combined these lists, eliminating observational conflicts to produce a simplified target strategy.

-When these strategies are taken together they lead to a number of conflicts.
-To address these conflicts, the Science Team worked out a simplified target strategy that assigns a single mode to a given target area on Earth.
-Where target areas overlap, the modes are compatible such that no science discipline loses information.
-The modes assigned to these targets are shown in the mode table below.
-This strategy is highlighted in the following two figures.
+The target strategy assigns a single radar mode to a given area on Earth.
+Where target areas overlap, the modes are compatible so that no science discipline loses information.
+The specific modes assigned to these geographic targets are shown in the combined mode tables below.

-This figure shows the reduced set of target types for global observations, and the second shows the radar modes associated with these targets.
-Note that the observation plan calls for nearly continuous global coverage over most land and ice.
+This set of global target types and associated radar modes will provide each of the individual disciplines the data they need for their science.
+The observation plan calls for nearly continuous global coverage over land and ice.